 Educational Options Center

 In addition to the five comprehensive high schools and the FUHSD Adult School, the Fremont Union High School District offers various programs through Educational Options to meet the needs of all students.
 The mission of Educational Options is to provide an individualized pathway to success for every student.
-On the Educational Options campus, an Assistant Principal, Guidance Counselor, School Psychologist, Student Advocate and other staff are available to support students on a daily basis.
+On the Educational Options campus, an Assistant Principal, Guidance Counselor, School Psychologist, School Based Therapist and other staff are available to support students on a daily basis.

 These programs operate on a referral basis, and the initial contact should be made at the student’s home school with an Assistant Principal or a Guidance Counselor.
 Many of these programs have limited spaces available and involve either an application process and/or an interview.
 Transportation to and from any of the educational options programs are the responsibility of the student and his/her family.